dexter-11/KIIT-Konnexions-2020/Day 1/README.md

 #### NETWORKING
 ```
+sudo ifconfig
-ifconfig OR ip -a  // network adapter information (Your machine's IP is visible at eth0)
+OR ip -a           // network adapter information (Your machine's IP is visible at eth0)
 iwconfig           // wlan adapters information
 ping <ip/url>      // ping to check connection and stability
 arp -a             // IP address with MAC address